 Kerry Munger Livingston, a longtime West Marin resident, has plenty of experience in the local housing situation: she and her husband were renters raising three children for fifteen years (five rentals in Point Reyes Station and Olema) before finally finding one of the last affordable houses in Inverness in 1998.
 Her father, Carl Munger, co-founded CLAM at a time that he could see first-hand the housing frustrations of lower income West Marin residents.
-Kerry has been a West Marin librarian since 1986; since 1991 she has been the librarian of Stinson Beach and Bolinas libraries.
+Kerry has been a West Marin librarian since 1986; since 1991 she has been the librarian at Stinson Beach library.
 She and her husband, historian Dewey Livingston, live in Inverness.
 Kerry serves on the Board Nominations Committee.

 Betty Pagett, Fundraising Committee.
 A Marin resident since 1981, and consultant on affordable housing advocacy.
 She served First United Methodist Church in San Rafael for ten years before becoming Director of Education and Advocacy for EAH Housing, a statewide non-profit housing organization founded with headquarters in Marin.
 She retired in 2007 and has been working as a volunteer and consultant on sustainable communities, particularly as issues and policies have impacts on working poor families and seniors.

 David Sherwood, Property Committee, recently retired from a career in real estate investment management.
 He was the Head of Global Real Estate for one of Europe’s biggest pension fund managers, and for over two decades he was the CEO of its US investment management company which acquired and managed a substantial portfolio of commercial and residential assets.
 He also served as a Board Member and Chairman of a large international real estate association.